Skip to main content

 Paid

-This course is a comprehensive immersion into the command-line of Linux and other UNIX-like systems.
-We'll learn the most popular shell tools and introduce concepts of Operating System theory that became popular with the UNIX OS.
+This course offers a comprehensive immersion into the command-line of Linux and other UNIX-like systems.
+You'll learn the most popular shell tools and explore concepts of Operating System theory that gained prominence with the UNIX OS.

-You'll need either a Virtual Machine to install Linux or a physical machine that can be partitioned to run a Linux distribution natively.
+You’ll require either a Virtual Machine to install Linux or a physical machine that can be partitioned to run a Linux distribution natively.

 About the Author: Gustavo Pezzi